Code-Screen/Code-Screen.github.io/docs/greenhouse.md

   <img style="max-width: 60%;" src="greenhouse8.png" alt="Greenhouse 8"/>
 </figure>

-Inside the Interview Kit section, there is a `Score` field which represents the candidate's score on the test, which is based on how many <br>
-unit test cases the candidate's solution passed.
+Inside the Interview Kit section, there is a `Score` field which represents the candidate's score on the test, which is based on how many unit test cases the candidate's solution passed.

-You can also view more details about the test result on CodeScreen by clicking `View Report`, which will bring you to a page <br> on CodeScreen similar to the following:
+You can also view more details about the test result on CodeScreen by clicking `View Report`, which will bring you to a page on CodeScreen similar to the following:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>